Skip to content Skip to navigation

 UNCG 2023 Retreat (Wyoming)

-This retreat will combine two of UNCG's Strategic Areas: Teaching / Training and Research / Scholarship.
+This retreat combined two of UNCG's Strategic Areas: Teaching / Training and Research / Scholarship.
 Thank you to the University of Wyoming's Ruckelshaus Institute for hosting and making arrangements to bring UNCG members from around the country together for joint work focusing on these two areas.